CoEDL/nyingarn-tesseract-processor/README.md

 You can put it anywhere.

-Then run it as described following.
+Then run it as described in the following sections.

 ## Interactive